Put It in a Love Song: Music video

 In April 2010, Keys told Rap-Up that the music video would not be out until after the video for the fourth single, "Un-Thinkable (I'm Ready)", is released.
 She said "it probably won't come out until closer to this Summer".
 In March 2011, a preview for the video surfaced online, ending with the lines "coming soon," but not mentioning an actual date.
 A representative for Keys later said, "presently, there are no plans to release the video," suggesting that video was created previously when the video was set to premier in 2010 but only just surfaced in May 2011.
 During an interview with Essence magazine in September 2012, Keys spoke about the video's cancellation, saying:

 Sometimes with creative things [it] all comes together [...] and sometimes things almost come together and it's better to just leave it.
 So we love that song.
 We had a ball shooting the video.
 It just so happens that the whole thing, for some reason or another, didn't quite come together so we just decided to leave it.
 And that's what happened.

-In a September 2020 interview for Stereogum, Keys stated she is trying to find where the video is, aiming to release it as a treat to the fans as she feels "at this point in our lives, since we've been able to do our thing and we all get that was a cool moment between us, we might both be at the place where we can say, 'Let's just throw it out there for fun'".
+In a September 2020 interview for Stereogum, Keys stated she was trying to locate the video, and considered releasing it to fans as a treat.
+Referencing the collaboration with Beyoncé, Keys opined that long enough has passed since it was filmed, "at this point in our lives, since we've been able to do our thing and we all get that was a cool moment between us, we might both be at the place where we can say, 'Let's just throw it out there for fun'".

 Live performances

-Knowles joined Keys to perform the song live for the first time on March 17, 2010, at New York City's Madison Square Garden whilst Keys was playing a date from The Freedom Tour.
+Beyoncé joined Keys to perform the song live for the first time on March 17, 2010, at New York City's Madison Square Garden whilst Keys was playing a date from The Freedom Tour.
 The song was part of the set list only for the North American leg of the tour, sung only on selected dates.